CDLUC3/mrt-cron/coll-health-obj-analysis/data_model.md

 ```
 </details>

+### Summary information about object files

-### Add summary information about the set of files found in the object
+Add summary information about the set of files found in the object

-_includes ALL files, not just the first 1000 files_
+_Includes ALL files, not just the first 1000 files_

 <details>